aimclub/OSA/README.md

 <corefeatures>

-1. **Generation README file**: Automates the creation of a clear and structured README file for a repository, including projects with research papers.
+1. **README file generation**: Automates the creation of a clear and structured README file for a repository, including projects based on research papers.

-2. **Generation Documentation**: Automatically generates docstrings for Python code.
+2. **Documentation generation**: Automatically generates docstrings for Python code.

-3. **Automatic implementation of changes**: Clones the repository, creates a branch, commits and pushes changes, and creates a pull request.
+3. **Automatic implementation of changes**: Clones the repository, creates a branch, commits and pushes changes, and creates a pull request with proposed changes.

-4. **Deployed in ITMO servers**: Use OSA locally or hosted and running version on ITMO servers.
+4. **Deployed on ITMO servers**: Use OSA via API (OpenAI, VseGPT), on a local server, or a version hosted on ITMO servers.

 </corefeatures>